-Completion of a 2-step Mantoux (with the two skin tests being done 1-2 weeks apart) or a negative blood test (E.g., IGRAs: QuantiFERON-TB Gold or T-SPOT) will be done on admission.
-The student will then submit a 1-step Mantoux each following year they are in the program.
+Completion of a 2-step Mantoux (with the two skin tests being done 1-3 weeks apart) or a negative blood test (E.g., IGRAs: QuantiFERON-TB Gold or T-SPOT) will be done on admission.
+The student will then submit a 1-step Mantoux or a blood test result that will be completed within 12 months following the initial screening.
 If the Mantoux test is positive, a negative blood test documentation completed within the past year is required.
 Submitted document(s) must include the medical source name, dates, and student name.

-If a student has a history of a positive tuberculin skin test (Mantoux), a subsequent negative chest x-ray report and negative SON Positive TB Screen Follow-up form are needed; the SON Positive TB Screen Follow-up form for must be submitted annually (see Appendix O).
+If a student has a history of a positive tuberculin skin test (Mantoux), a subsequent negative chest x-ray report and negative SON Positive TB Screen Follow-up form are needed; the SON Positive TB Screen Follow-up form for must be submitted annually (see Appendix J).